 Auckland City from the fringes

 Don’t hesitate to go a bit further out of the CBD so you can be rewarded with a slightly different perspective of the city.
 Some of the best views of Auckland City can actually be found on the city outskirts.
-Waitakere and West Auckland are always good choices, and down below are a few possible views that are on top of my list.
+Waitakere and West Auckland are always good choices, and down below are just few possible views that are on top of my list.

 City of Sails

 Auckland is widely known as the ‘City of Sails’.
 The title comes at no surprise.
 After all, it’s encircled with perfect water conditions.
 Sailing boats are part of many Aucklanders’ lifestyle.
 Yachts continue to compete with Sky Tower for the ‘tallest in town’ trophy.
-I personally love visiting the city’s marinas because they keep my sailing dream and imagination alive.
+I love visiting the city’s marinas because they keep my sailing dream and imagination alive.

 → Did you know that Auckland is home to the largest number of boats per capita in the world?